 There were two distinct mindsets about the tone of JohnQ – revolutionary vs. reliable.
 The name presented its challenges, with its clear male focus, which caused some discomfort and uncertainty for both women and men.

 Timing was critical.
 With summer approaching and municipal general elections taking place in October, it was important that elected officials understood the project enough to feel they could speak to it, on the campaign trail.
-Whether they were full supportive, on the fence, or diametrically opposed, it was important that everyone clearly understood the premise and the principles.
+Whether they were fully supportive, on the fence, or diametrically opposed, it was important that everyone clearly understood the premise and the principles.

 The strategy was clear – lead with purpose, supported by principles and present the information in clear unapologetic language that is hard to dispute.
 Challenge the preconception that this is someone else’s pet project by bringing the ownership to the people.